NVIAM37/real-Time-tracker/README.md

 Open your browser at: http://localhost:5173

-🔧 Configuration
+⚙️ Configuration
 Frontend Environment Variables
-Create a .env file inside frontend/:
+Create a .env file in the frontend directory:

 env
 Copy code